 1. Pathway Lights

 Outdoor lighting is an essential part of keeping your guests safe.
 Path lighting allows guests to see where they are going and can turn your outdoor space into an experience rather than just a backyard.
 This technique can lead guests from one outdoor feature to another to create a cohesive story.
-Path lighting also provides clear indications of where guests can go and where they shouldn’t, preventing them from wandering into potentially dangerous areas or trampling your beloved flower beds.
+Path lighting also provides clear indications of where guests can go and where they shouldn’t, preventing them from wandering into potentially dangerous areas or trampling their beloved flower beds.

 Don’t forget stair or step lights

 When it gets dark, stairs become exponentially more dangerous because they become nearly impossible to spot.
-Illuminating steps helps reduce the chances of tripping by making each step clear, even in reduced light.
+Illuminating steps help reduce the chances of tripping by making each step clear, even in reduced light.
 This is especially important for multi-level decks or outdoor areas that are on platforms or hills that incorporate retaining walls and stairs.